Best practices for management

 MOC items to consider

-Additional items may need to be included in the MOC process or equipment change action plan.
+You may need to include additional items in your management of change procedures.
 Depending on the potential change, the items listed below should be considered:

-Developing a list of areas, departments, and activities to which the MOC system applies and specific examples of changes and replacements-in-kind for each category ensures that the changes are properly managed and minimizes the possibility of the MOC system being inadvertently bypassed.
+Start by developing a list of areas, departments, and activities to which the MOC system applies.
+Include specific examples of changes and replacements-in-kind for each category as well.
+This minimizes the possibility of someone bypassing your MOC procedures.

 A designated approved person should authorize each MOC.
 Sometimes, the MOC reviewers satisfy the MOC approver function; sometimes, the approver is independent of the MOC reviewers.